swiss-ai-center/a-guide-to-mlops/pages/the-guide/conclusion/index.md

 Thank you for staying with us!
 We hope you had a great time following this guide.
 We have advanced concepts and labelization topics that might interest you.
 Check out the left sidebar for more content regarding MLOps!
 Please contact us on [GitHub](https://github.com/csia-pme/a-guide-to-mlops) if you have any issues. :)

+## Summary of the resources you created

+Here is a summary of the resources you created during the guide.

+- A GitHub/GitLab repository/project
+- A Google Cloud project
+- A Google Storage bucket
+- A GitLab Personal Access Token

 ## Previous chapter

 - **Previous**: [Step 8: Serve the model with MLEM](/the-guide/step-8-serve-the-model-with-mlem)